 Preparation is crucial to most everyday tasks, especially when it comes to shaving.
 Most men have their routine and stick to it.
-That includes their favorite brand of electric shaver and any products they like to use to apply to their skin afterward.
+That includes their favorite brand of the electric shaver and any products they like to use to apply to their skin afterward.

-To ensure a close, comfortable shave does not just depend on the electric shaver you use but whether you shave before or after showering.
+Ensuring a close, comfortable shave does not just depend on the electric shaver you use but whether you shave before or after showering.
 Even those who are set in their morning routine may wonder if they have got the order right.

 The frequency of shaving nicks or stubble rash may make them change that routine and the timing of their shower.
-Getting ready in the morning should be a quick process and that includes the time spent in the bathroom.
+Getting ready in the morning should be a quick process, and that includes the time spent in the bathroom.

 You cannot leave until you have washed and prepared for the day ahead, which includes a shower and a shave.